The English Cities Fund partners with St Helen’s Saints’ Inclusive Cheer programme

 “To have ECF come on board and sponsor our Inclusive Cheer group is something we are really proud about.
 The interest from ECF already has been great, and we are looking forward to continuing to grow our relationship!”

-Stuart Rogers, Project Director at The English Cities Fund, said:
+Stuart Rogers, Project Director at ECF, said:

 We’re absolutely delighted to support Saints Community Development Foundation’s Inclusive Cheer programme for the next two years, which is making such a positive difference to the lives of young people and their families from right across the town.”